-Aimèe: So, I have been at CAMHS for around 18 months, I started off as a student and then when I qualified as a nurse I decided to stay.
+Aimèe: So, I have been at CAMHS for over a year, I started off as a student and then when I qualified as a nurse I decided to stay.
 I absolutely love it here, and I have no intentions of moving department, we are like one big family.
 Because we are such a specialised service, we are constantly on our toes and always wanting to learn more.

 Sandra: I have been working at CAMHS MSU for 19 years this year and I will stay here until I retire.
 Working in this service is the best thing I have ever done.
 You could say that I play the role of a parent… but with red tapes.
 I have a duty of care to these young people, some come into our care with no love, no attachment and it is my job to give them that care in a professional way.
 When they leave us, I want our young people to understand their mental health condition, have a good education, gain valuable life skills and to feel confident for their future.

 Your service is very specialised, so what made you want to work for CAMHS MSU in particular?

 Aimèe: I wanted to go into male acute services originally.
 But with CAMHS MSU I saw that every interaction with a young person has the opportunity to be therapeutic and effect change through promoting positive experiences and developing self-regulation strategies.

 I am not a parent myself, but I have so much pride when I support people who were once very hesitant to speak to me, and now approach me to ask me how I am and even call me by my name.
 It might sound miniscule, but that is massive when you see how far our young people have come in such a short space of time.